14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \frac{dE}{dt} = -\int_{O}^{}\left(e + p\right)\mathbf{v}\cdot d\mathbf{n} - \int_{v}^{}\left(e + p\right)\mathbf{v}\cdot d\mathbf{n}, \end{align} \]

 Here $O$ is the top of the atmosphere and $U$ is the earth's surface.
-So with the kinematic boundary condition applies:
+With the kinematic boundary condition, one thus has

 \[ \begin{align} E &= \text{const}. \end{align} \]

-For the time derivative of the internal energy of a single-phase atmosphere, Eq.
-(14.13)
+For the time derivative of the internal energy of a single-phase atmosphere, with Eq.
+(14.13), one has

 \[ \begin{align} \frac{d}{dt}\int_A\newtilde{I}d^3r = \frac{d}{dt}\int_A-p\nabla\cdot\mathbf{v} - \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r = \int_A\mathbf{v}\cdot\nabla p - \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r. \end{align} \]